dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 If it extends Celestial Alignment or Incarnation it has very good value due to Starsurge Empowerments, but otherwise has anti-synergy with it since it resets all stacks upon entering and only last 9 seconds compared to the standard 15 seconds.

-Currently bugged with Incarnation and gives you 100% crit instead of 10%.

 Due to various nerfs to our cooldowns and mastery it is now in a fairly bad state.

 ### Timeworn Dreambinder

-Significantly changes your playstyle on single target.
+Significantly changes your playstyle on single target as you try to keep up the buff.
+It is possible to keep up the buff at all times with low haste already so there is no high skill floor like it used to have in Legion.

 Especially due to the nerfs to spender damage, it has lost a lot of value and has anti-synergy with the Starsurge Empowerments making it fall off.